hemanthu2001/hemanthu2001/README.md

-- 🔭 I’m currently working on my Studies
+- 🔭 I’m currently working on UpSkilling
-- 🌱 I’m currently learning SQL
+- 🌱 I’m currently learning Web Technologies
 - 👯 I’m looking to collaborate on Python projects
 - 🤔 I’m looking for help on how to create projects
 - 📫 How to reach me: hemanthu14352892@gmail.com